shrinerb/shrine/README.md

 end
 ```

-Let's now add the form fields which will use this virtual attribute.
-We need
+Let's now add the form fields which will use this virtual attribute (which is
-(1) a file field for choosing files, and (2) a hidden field for retaining the
+`image`, NOT `image_data`).
+We need (1) a file field for choosing files, and
-uploaded file in case of validation errors and for potential [direct uploads].
+(2) a hidden field for retaining the uploaded file in case of validation errors
+and for potential [direct uploads].

 ```rb
 # with Rails form builder: